Differences Between FIFO and LIFO

 Using LIFO Method

 The value of inventory calculated using the FIFO method was $ 2750, while that calculated using the LIFO method was $ 1750.
-Now, look at the differences between the values of total assets and shareholders’ equity (=total assets-total liabilities).
-All of that is due to the difference in the values of Inventory, which in turn is due to the use of two different methods of inventory valuation.
+Now, look at the differences between the values of total assets and shareholders' equity (=total assets-total liabilities).
+All of that is due to the difference in inventory values, which in turn is due to the use of two different methods of inventory valuation.

 So ultimately, the benefit of using the FIFO method for a company is that it can report a higher value of shareholders’ equity or net worth and hence appear more attractive to the investors.
 On the other hand, a company that uses the LIFO method will be reporting a lower value of net worth and hence will appear comparatively less attractive to the investors.

 It should be obvious to the reader, but it is also noteworthy that the impact on the COGS in the income statement and inventory in the balance sheet will be as described above only if the inflation is positive, i.e., the prices of raw materials are increasing with time.
-If inflation is negative, the impact of LIFO and FIFO will be reverse of what is described above.
+Conversely, if inflation is negative, the impact of LIFO and FIFO will be reversed as described above.

 Comparative Table